Ghost 6 theme for newsrooms

 Four paper palettes.
 Paired light and dark.

 Pick a paper tone that fits your newsroom.
-Each preset ships a light-mode and dark-mode value designed together, so the personality of your chosen paper survives the color-scheme switch instead of flattening into a generic grey.
+Each preset ships a light-mode and dark-mode value designed together, so the personality of your chosen paper survives the colour-scheme switch instead of flattening into a generic grey.

 Newsprint · Default